 Visiting Researchers may audit one or two courses per term, with the consent of individual instructors, and make use of library facilities for their work.
 For the 2024-2025 academic year, the registration fee is $4,000 per term or $8,000 per academic year.
 No financial aid is available from the Law School for participants in this program.

-The application deadlines are April 1 for the fall term and September 1 for the spring term.
+The application deadlines are March 15 for the fall term and September 1 for the spring term.
 The fall term runs from August to December; the spring term runs from January to May.

 To apply to be a Visiting Researcher, applicants must submit:

 - the Visiting Researcher application form